Trauma-Focused Outpatient Therapy for Adults In Las Vegas and Throughout Nevada

 Ominira accepts select insurance plans and offers private pay and superbill options for out-of-network coverage.

-Ominira (oh-mih-NEER-uh) Therapy is a trauma-focused, integrative psychotherapy practice offering virtual services to adults throughout Nevada.
-The practice supports individuals navigating trauma, anxiety, chronic stress, and emotional overwhelm, as well as relational and identity-based experiences.
-This work is depth-oriented, addressing both the mind and the nervous system.
+Ominira (oh-mih-NEER-uh) Therapy is a trauma-focused psychotherapy practice offering virtual services to adults throughout Nevada.
+The practice supports individuals navigating trauma, PTSD, anxiety, chronic stress, emotional overwhelm, and the lasting impact of difficult life experiences.

-For individuals who are exploring or have engaged in expanded-state experiences, Ominira also offers psychedelic harm reduction and integration support.
-This may include preparation, integration, and meaning-making within legal and supervised contexts, approached through a trauma-informed and clinically grounded lens.
+For individuals who have engaged in or are considering psychedelic experiences, Ominira Therapy also offers harm reduction and integration support.
+This may include preparation, integration, and meaning-making within legal and supervised contexts through a trauma-informed and clinically grounded lens.

 "Welcome, and thank you for taking the time to be here.